Arbiter09/OmniAssist-AI/docs/setup/prerequisites.md

 # Prerequisites

-Before installing HelixDesk AI, ensure you have:
+Before installing OmniAssist AI, ensure you have:

 ## Required